 See a variety of vivid birds and native flora at this 1,600-acre forest, which extends from Arecibo to Barceloneta.
-The many hiking and biking trails at Cambalache State Forest make for great day trip; or, reserve a campsite — complete with amenities like barbecue grills and gazebos — and stay a bit longer.
+The many hiking and biking trails at Cambalache State Forest make for a great day trip; or, reserve a campsite — complete with amenities like barbecue grills and gazebos — and stay a bit longer.

 Lago Dos Bocas

 Nestled between Arecibo and Utuado is one of the principal lakes of Puerto Rico.
 Bring your own watercraft or board the state-operated boat for a relaxing ride.
-The waters of Lago Dos Bocas are thronged by mountain peaks and tropical foliage, plus a variety of restaurants and local businesses with their own boats to transport you to and from the pier.
+The waters of Lago Dos Bocas are thronged by mountain peaks and tropical foliage, plus a variety of restaurants and local businesses with their own boats can transport you to and from the pier.

 Poza del Obispo